-This bill amends various sections of the Reissue Revised Statutes of Nebraska to improve the enrollment option program, student fees, transportation, and diversity plans within learning communities.
-Key changes include the elimination of definitions related to open enrollment option students and the removal of restrictions on when students can apply for enrollment, allowing applications to be submitted at any time before graduation.
-The bill mandates that option students be treated as resident students of the option school district for all legal purposes, including special education.
-It also introduces new standards for application acceptance and rejection, ensuring that criteria do not discriminate based on academic achievement, disabilities, race, or socioeconomic status.
+This bill amends various sections of the Reissue Revised Statutes of Nebraska to enhance the enrollment option program and streamline processes related to student fees, transportation, and diversity plans within learning communities.
+Key changes include the elimination of definitions for open enrollment option students and certain provisions regarding the enrollment process, allowing applications to be submitted at any time prior to graduation.
+The bill mandates that option students be treated as resident students of the option school district for all legal purposes, including special education, and introduces new funding provisions for students denied option enrollment.
+Additionally, it establishes new enrollment priorities based on relationships to current students and contributions to socioeconomic diversity, while clarifying that districts are not obligated to accept students if they are at capacity.

 Statutes affected: Introduced: 79-233, 79-234, 79-235, 79-237, 79-238, 79-239, 79-240, 79-241, 79-611, 79-769, 79-1009, 79-2104, 79-2118, 79-2120